 In addition, to promote market acceptance for products in the European Union, there are several voluntary conformity assessment programs.
 CEN and CENELEC’s certification system are known as the Keymark.
 ETSI does not offer conformity assessment services.

 Publication of Technical Regulations

 The Official Journal of the European Union is the official publication of the European Union.
 It is published daily on the European Commission’s EUR-Lex webpage and consists of two series covering adopted legislation, as well as case law and studies by committees.
 It also lists the standards reference numbers linked to legislation (known as a Harmonized Standard).

 National Institute of Standards and Technology’s Notify U.S. Service

 Members of the World Trade Organization, such as the European Union, are required under the Agreement on Technical Barriers to Trade to notify the WTO proposed technical regulations and conformity assessment procedures that could affect trade.
 Notify U.S. is a free registration service that captures and makes available for review and comment key information on draft regulations and conformity assessment procedures.
 Users receive customized alerts when new notifications are added by a selected country or countries and industry sectors of interest and they can request full texts of regulations.

 Proposed EU Member State technical regulations are published on the Commission’s website to allow other countries and interested parties to comment.

-The establishment of harmonized EU rules and standards in the food sector has been ongoing for several decades, and the EU publicized a law establishing the general principles of EU food law in January of 2002.
-This Regulation introduced mandatory traceability throughout the feed and food chain as of Jan 1, 2005.
+The establishment of harmonized EU rules and standards in the food sector has been ongoing for several decades, and the EU publicized a law establishing the general principles of EU food law in January 2002.
+This regulation introduced mandatory traceability throughout the feed and food chain as of January 1, 2005.
 For specific information on agricultural standards, please refer to the Foreign Agricultural Service’s website.

 There are also export guides to import regulations and standards available on the Foreign Agricultural Service’s website.